 Tsawwassen United has been active with refugee work since 1981 when we sponsored a family from Viet Nam.
 Since then we have sponsored a number of families jointly with other church denominations.
 These people have come from El Salvador, Guatamala, Afghanistan and Bosnia.
 In addition we have supported and given some oversight to about fifteen families referred to us by the Inland Refugee Society.
 This support has included financial help, household furnishings, food and Christmas hampers as well as some language services and advocacy.
 The successful settlement here of refugees fleeing dangerous homelands continues to encourage our work.

 First United Mission, on the Down Town Vancouver East Side, which feeds, houses and cloths homeless people daily, receives the bulk of the donations we collect.
-They require supplies of toiletries, razors, socks, underwear and clothing (in each season) along with food supplies and dishes constantly as they are open 24/7, 365 days of the year.
-One the fourth Wednesday of the month, members of our congregation make loaves of sandwiches which we deliver fresh once a month.
+They require supplies of toiletries, razors, socks, underwear, along with food supplies and dishes constantly as they are open 24/7, 365 days of the year.

 There are also two other Missions that love to receive our woman’s clothing and children’s items in the area.
 Overall, we find a home for every item that is donated to our causes.